rafiei91/Assignment---Scientific-Computing-using-Python-1/README.md

 ## Files & Folders

+As it can be seen in the tree view of the directory, the repository includes 3 files, 1 python code, and 2 text files.

+The text files include the "requirement.txt" file that has the required tools to be installed for the main code execution and the "README.md" file that is these notes.

+Among the folders, the case folder includes 5 case codes that represent all 5 defined cases on the project with different parameters, and also has one "__init__" file which is used to import the defined function in case1 on the testing phase.
+The other folder is "lorenz" one that includes the required lorenz related codes to solve the problem, save the results, and plot the outputs.
+Finally, the last folder contains the "test" code.

+Also, in order to have an easy and straightforward execution, a "Main.py" code file is made to run it with the required input and do the ODE solvation on each case or do the test.

+│   Main.py
+│   README.md
+│   requirements.txt
+│
+├───case
+│       case1.py
+│       case2.py
+│       case3.py
+│       case4.py
+│       case5.py
+│       __init__.py
+│
+├───lorenz
+│       filehandling.py
+│       plot.py
+│       run.py
+│       solver.py
+│       __init__.py
+│
+└───test
+        test.py

 ## Implementation

 Firstly, it should be mentioned that the provided guide is for implementation on windows.

 ### Preparation

 1. Open a commond prompet (preferly Anaconda prompt)
 2. Direct to your prefered direction:
 ```